laravel/docs/upgrade.md

 An Eloquent model's changes are now available to the `wasChanged` method **before** firing the `updated` model event.
 Generally, this should be considered a bug fix; however, it is listed as a breaking change out of caution.
 [Please let us know if you encounter any issues surrounding this change](https://github.com/laravel/framework/pull/25026).

+### Email Verification

+**Likelihood Of Impact: Optional**

+If you choose to use Laravel's new email verification services, you will need to add additional scaffolding to your application.
+First, add the `VerificationController` to your application: [App\Http\Controllers\Auth\VerificationController](https://github.com/laravel/laravel/blob/develop/app/Http/Controllers/Auth/VerificationController.php).

+You will also need the verification view stub.
+This view should be placed at `resources/views/auth/verify.blade.php`.
+You may obtain the view's contents [on GitHub](https://github.com/laravel/framework/blob/5.7/src/Illuminate/Auth/Console/stubs/make/views/auth/verify.stub).

+Finally, when calling the `Auth::routes` method, you should pass the `verify` option to the method:

+    Auth::routes(['verify' => true]);

 ### Filesystem

 #### `Filesystem` Contract Methods